FAQ

 Only chemicals that are approved by the National Safety Foundation for treatment of drinking water.

 All public water systems are required to maintain a minimum chlorine level of 0.2 mg/L (tested at the end of each line) by state law.
 Systems that use chloramine as a disinfectant must maintain a level of 0.5 mg/L by state law.
 Our disinfectant levels are tested daily to ensure safety.
+If water is discolored, it is recommended to flush the lines for several minutes as repairs could have taken place in the area.

 Most likely your water heater needs to be flushed.
 CAUTION: Most manufacturers recommend hiring a professional to flush your water heater.
 If you plan on doing this yourself, read the owner's manual to keep from being hurt and or damaging the water heater.